Gourav2K/chess-similarity-search/README.md

 #### Option 2: Use Preloaded SQL Dump (Recommended for Demo)

-i.
-Download the .sql file I’ve shared : [Database Dump Link](https://tinyurl.com/2amdv3kd) ii.
-Place the file inside the db-init/ directory iii.
-Proceed to the next step (docker-compose up --build)
+1. Download the .sql file I’ve shared : [Database Dump Link](https://tinyurl.com/2amdv3kd)
+2. Place the file inside the db-init/ directory
+3. Proceed to the next step (docker-compose up --build)

 The application will auto-load 200K+ positions and be immediately ready to query!